LTU-Actor/GazeboModels/README.md

 sudo apt-get install libignition-math2-dev
 ```
 ## Add the driving course ground plain
 Inside the "items" folder is a zip file, course_ground_plane.zip.
 Unzip and move the folder called course_ground_plan.
-(Yeah, I know, the correct word is "plain") Move this folder into your gazebo modules folder: ~/.gazebo/modules
+Move this folder into your gazebo modules folder: ~/.gazebo/modules

 Note: .gazebo is a hidden folder in your home directory.
 You can unhide hidden folder with Ctrl+h in the file browser.